-Construction of the £177m Dunbar Energy Recovery Facility (ERF) at our existing rail linked Dunbar waste treatment hub in East Lothian, Scotland commenced in 2014.
+The Dunbar Energy Recovery Facility (ERF), constructed at our existing waste treatment hub in East Lothian, became operational in early 2019.

-The facility is integral to the Scottish Government’s ambitions to deliver a zero waste, circular economy which encourages waste reduction, boosts recycling and recovers vital renewable energy from what remains.
-In tandem with our investment in a Scottish £125m network of recycling-led infrastructure, the project will deliver a 300,000 tonnes per annum ERF which will divert post-recycling ‘residual’ waste from landfill and contribute to Scottish energy security.
+The facility is integral to the Scottish Government’s ambitions to deliver a zero waste, circular economy which encourages waste reduction, boost recycling and recovers vital low carbon energy from what remains.
+In tandem with our investment in a Scottish £125m network of recycling-led infrastructure, the ERF will divert about 300,000 tonnes of post-recycling ‘residual waste’ from landfill and contribute to Scottish energy security.

-The site will generate 30MW of base-load renewable energy direct to the grid – the equivalent of 39 wind turbines – enough to continuously power 39,000 homes.
+The site will generate 258GWh of base-load renewable energy direct to the National Grid – the equivalent of 39 wind turbines – enough to continuously power 70,656 homes.
 What’s more the plant will offer up to 10MW of heat available for local use.

 The ERF delivers a robust package of community benefits focused on employment and training, support for local business and education through our flagship partnership with the Engineering Development Trust.
 Now in operation the ERF supports 55 full-time jobs, including a range of professional, skilled jobs together with entry-level roles and apprenticeships, boosting the East Lothian economy by £10 million each year.